Best Practices and Leading Practices in Acquisition Management

 - Collect and maintain data on major categories of spending to inform agency decision-making.

-- Use knowledge on spending patterns to leverage agency-wise acquisitions to obtain favorable pricing and other concessions from key suppliers.
+- Use knowledge on spending patterns to leverage agency-wide acquisitions to obtain favorable pricing and other concessions from key suppliers.

 - Conduct and maintain an inventory identifying activities performed by government personnel as commercial or inherently governmental, and provide justification of inherently governmental functions.